 However, I stand by the title of this post: Christians don’t end up in heaven.
 If you read the last 2 chapters of the Bible, you will see a very clear description of where you Christians will end up.
 John calls it a “new earth,” along with a “new Jerusalem” which comes down FROM a “new heaven” TO the “new earth.”
 Let’s look at the text.

 Revelation 21 takes place right after the great white throne judgment.
-All the people whose name is not written in the book of life have been cast into the” lake of fire” with “the beast”, and “the false prophet,” and “the devil” (20:10).
+All the people whose names are not written in the book of life have been cast into the “lake of fire” with “the beast”, and “the false prophet,” and “the devil” (20:10).
 John continues in chapter 21:

 Then I saw a new heaven and a new earth, for the first heaven and the first earth had passed away, and the sea was no more.
 And I saw the holy city, new Jerusalem, coming down out of heaven from God, prepared as a bride adorned for her husband.
 And I heard a loud voice from the throne saying, “Behold, the dwelling place of God is with man.
 He will dwell with them, and they will be his people, and God himself will be with them as their God.
 He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away.”

-So we have the new earth and new Jerusalem coming from heaven and the announcement that God is going to go back to living with man, as opposed to living separated from man.
+So we have the new earth and new Jerusalem coming from heaven and the announcement that God is going to start living with man, as opposed to living separated from man.
 That should open up a deep well of joy in the believer.
 The problem presented to humanity in Genesis 3 is finally resolved.
 We’re not going to be separated from God any longer.
-In the end, he will live with us again.
+In the end, he will live with us.